GRAC: Self-Guided and Self-Regularized Actor-Critic: Technical Approach

 We introduce \emph{Max-min Double Q-Learning} to reduce the discrepancy between the Q-functions.
 We first select $\hat{a}_{t+1}$ according to the actor network $\pi_{\phi}(s_{t+1})$.
 Then we run \emph{CEM} to search the landscape of $Q_2$ within a broad neighborhood of $\hat{a}_{t+1}$ to return a second action $\tilde{a}_{t+1}$.
 Note that \emph{CEM} selects an action $\tilde{a}_{t+1}$ that maximises $Q_2$ while the actor network selects an action $\hat{a}_{t+1}$ that maximises $Q_1$.
 We gather four different Q-values: $Q(s_{t+1},\hat{a}_{t+1};\theta_1)$, $Q(s_{t+1},\hat{a}_{t+1};\theta_2)$, $Q(s_{t+1},\tilde{a}_{t+1};\theta_1)$, and $Q(s_{t+1},\tilde{a}_{t+1};\theta_2)$.
 We then run a max-min operation to compute the target value that cancels the biases induced by $\hat{a}_{t+1}$ and $\tilde{a}_{t+1}$.

-The inner min-operation $\min_{j=1,2} Q(s_{t+1},\hat{a}_{t+1};\theta_j)$ is adopted from Eq.~\ref{eqn:clipped} and mitigates overestimation~\cite{thrun1993issues}.
+The inner min-operation $\min_{j=1,2} Q(s_{t+1},\hat{a}_{t+1};\theta_j)$ is adopted from Eq.~\ref{eqn:clipped} and mitigates overestimation~\cite{Thrun+Schwartz:1993}.
 The outer max operation helps to reduce the difference between $Q_1$ and $Q_2$.
 In addition, the max operation provides a better approximation of the Bellman optimality operator~\cite{sutton1998introduction}.
 We visualize $Q_1$ and $Q_2$ during the learning process in Fig.~\ref{fig:abl2}.
-The following theorem formalizes the convergence of the proposed Max-min Double Q-Learning approach in the finite MDP setting.
-We prove the theorem in Appendix 3.3.
+We have a theorem formalizing the convergence of the proposed Max-min Double Q-Learning approach in the finite MDP setting.
+We state the theorem and its prove in Appendix~\ref{appendsubsec:theorem3}.